Geowan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 100-decimal_to_hexadecimal converts a number from base 10 to base 16

 Script 101-rot13 encodes and decodes text using the rot13 encryption.
 Assume ASCII.

+Script 102-odd  prints every other line from the input, starting with the first line.